 executive officer has the meaning given by section 3(1) of the Public Sector Management Act 1994.

-[Section 53 inserted by No. 28 of 2006 s.
+[Section 53 inserted: No. 28 of 2006 s.
 87.]

 53A.
 Delegation by Commissioner

 (1) The Commissioner may delegate to any other person employed in the Department any power or duty of the Commissioner under another provision of the cognate Acts.